S0fian3M/S0fian3M/README.md

 # Hi, I'm Sofiane Mazières

-I'm Sofiane, a french double degree Master's final year student in computer engineering and social science (sociology & public policy).
+I'm Sofiane, a 1st year PhD Student in sociology at Sorbonne University (Paris, France).
 My main languages are Python, Rust and R, but I am also familiar with web frameworks, Java and C++.

 <div id="social-media">